ONSdigital/robo-article/README.md

 A Svelte Kit template for creating embedded semi-automated journalism content on a standard article page.

-The template is design to use PUG templates and wide-format CSV files, as created within [this editor](https://github.com/ONSvisual/robo-editor).
+The template is designed to use PUG templates and wide-format CSV files, as created within [this editor](https://github.com/ONSvisual/robo-editor).

 ## Getting started